 Because offsets are derived from the live date, a DST-observing zone will report different values in summer and winter.

-• The offset shown reflects the moment you click Generate; rerun later in the year to see DST shifts.
+The offset shown in the tool reflects the moment you click Generate.
+Re-run the tool in a different month to see how DST-observing zones shift.